lee0c/lee0c.github.io/_posts/2023-11-4-xacto-knife-sheath.md

 title: x-acto knife sheath
 category: gallery
 image:
-    name: xacto-knife-sheath.jpg
+    name: knife-sheaths.jpg
-    alt: "An xacto knife with an ergonomic handle and a bright orange leather sheath with yellow stitching over the blade."
+    alt: "Several blades with leather sheaths, and a few extra sheaths.
+There's a #2 blade with an orange sheath with yellow stitching, a #11 blade with a blue sheath with light grey stitching, and a skiving knife with a plum sheath and pink stitching."
 tags:
     - leather
 ---